Family Camp at Camp Pinnacle

 We expect all “campers” to live up to the same five R’s we ask of our campers: respect, responsibility, reaching out, reasonable risk, and resilience.

-While we will be socially distanced, we hope family camp will be a wonderful opportunity to make new friends and enjoy the company of like-minded, adventurous families!
+We hope family camp will be a wonderful opportunity to make new friends and enjoy the company of like-minded, adventurous families!

 Our other normal camp rules and policies prohibiting weapons, drug paraphernalia, smoking, vaping, and pets will continue to be in place.